 - Borgo – a charming neighbourhood a short walk from the Vatican

 - Prati – an elegant and quiet neighbourhood near the Vatican

 - Accommodation in Rome with swimming pool

-- Accommodation in Rome on the map
+- Accommodation and hotels in Rome on the map

 - The best booking resources for visiting Rome

 Before we talk more about accommodation in Rome, let’s introduce the city itself so you can get a basic overview of Rome and choose the best hotel for your stay.

 Rome is the capital of Italy.
 A beautiful historic city with world-famous monuments, winding streets and delicious cuisine.

 Nearly 2.9 million people live here.
 And often very noisy residents.
 Rome is very much alive, with people having fun, scooters honking all the time, and often a lot of chaos around you.
 And a mess.

 Practical tips before choosing accommodation in Rome